bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 ~~~~
   object {
+       boolean               rw babel-dtls-apply-all;
-       string                rw babel-dtls-interfaces<0..*>;
+       reference             rw babel-dtls-interfaces<0..*>;
       [boolean               rw babel-dtls-cached-info;]
       [string                rw babel-dtls-cert-prefer<0..*>;]
        babel-dtls-certs-obj  rw babel-dtls-certs<0..*>;
-   } babel-hmac-obj;
+   } babel-dtls-obj;
 ~~~~
 {: artwork-align="left"}

+babel-dtls-apply-all:
+: A Boolean flag indicating whether this babel-dtls instance is to be used for all interfaces.
+If "true", this instance applies to all interfaces and the babel-dtls-interfaces parameter is ignored.
+  If babel-dtls-apply-all is "true", there MUST NOT be other instances of the babel-dtls object.
+  If "false", the babel-dtls-interfaces parameter determines which interfaces this instance applies to.
+  An implementation MAY choose
+  to expose this parameter as read-only ("ro").

 babel-dtls-interfaces:
 : List of references to the babel-interfaces entries this babel-dtls entry applies to.
+This parameter is ignored if babel-dtls-apply-all is "true".
+  An interface MUST NOT be listed in multiple instances of the babel-dtls object.
   If this list is empty, then it applies to all interfaces.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").

 babel-dtls-cached-info:
-: Indicates whether the cached_info extension is included in ClientHello and ServerHello messages.
+: Indicates whether the cached_info extension is included in ClientHello and ServerHello packets.
 The extension is included if the value is "true".
   An implementation MAY choose
   to expose this parameter as read-only ("ro").